Product

 Tracking ADA helps you maintain more accurate balance sheets.
 ADA is a type of contra asset account used to reduce your account receivable balance (“contra asset” referring to an asset account where the account balance is a credit balance).
 ADA is paired with bad debt expenses on your company’s balance sheet, meaning that when you fail to collect on an invoice, ADA is credited and bad debt expense is debited.

-This is important due to one common and unfortunate business reality: Companies don’t always pay what they owe.
+This is important due to one common and unfortunate business reality: When businesses extend credit to a company, they risk the potential of bad debt.
+In other words, companies don’t always pay what they owe.
 When a company fails to pay some or all of its debt, that sum should be accounted for in the balance sheet to create the most accurate snapshot possible of accounts receivable (A/R) and financial health overall.

 How to Calculate Allowance for Doubtful Accounts

-There are three primary ways to create an estimation of doubtful accounts.
+There are three primary ways for how to calculate bad debt expense or estimate doubtful accounts.

 The first method involves examining credit sales (or the percentage of total collected A/R) and using historical collection data to determine how much of your invoices are written off, on average.